drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

     def create_regions(self) -> None:
         is_ut = getattr(self.multiworld, "generation_is_fake", False)
         if self.randomly_rolled_property == 1 or is_ut:
-            # This location will always be created by UT regardless of options
+            # This location will always be created by UT regardless of what UT happens to roll
             self.create_location(...)
 ```